-Per our audit procedures we noted the City's Municipal Compliance Questionnaire was not approved until the second meeting after the end of the fiscal year.
+Per our audit procedures we noted the City's Municipal Compliance Questionnaire was not approved until August 1, 2023.
+Also, incorrect answers were noted on the questionnaire.

 Recommendation

 We recommend the City comply with guidelines established in the Municipal Audit and Accounting Guide and complete the Municipal Compliance Questionnaire and enter it into the official minutes of the governing authorities at their next regular meeting.